Nondegeneracy and Stability of Antiperiodic Bound States for Fractional Nonlinear Schr\"odinger Equations: Analysis of the Focusing Case

 Next, we claim that $L_+$ is nondegenerate.
-First, note that since $L_+\phi'=0$ and $\phi'$ is strictly negative on $(0,T)$, it follows by the ground state theory Theorem \ref{T:ground} that $\phi'$ is the ground state eigenfunction\footnote{Recall eigenfunctions corresponding to distinct eigenvalues of $L_+$ must be orthogonal, hence sign-definite eigenfunctions correspond to the ground state eigenvalues.} of $L_+$ on the odd sector $L^2_{\rm a,odd}(0,T)$.
-Hence, $\lambda=0$ is a simple eigenvalue of $L_+$ restricted to the odd sector.
+First, note that since $L_+\phi'=0$ and $\phi'$ is strictly negative on $(0,T)$, it follows by Theorem \ref{T:ground} that $\phi'$ is the ground state eigenfunction\footnote{Recall eigenfunctions corresponding to distinct eigenvalues of $L_+$ must be orthogonal, hence sign-definite eigenfunctions correspond to the ground state eigenvalues.} of $L_+$ on the odd subspace $L^2_{\rm a,odd}(0,T)$.
+Hence, $\lambda=0$ is a simple eigenvalue of $L_+$ restricted to the odd subspace.
 Since $\phi$ is strictly decreasing on $(0,T)$ and $\gamma=+1$ here, Proposition \ref{P:gsordering}(ii) implies that the ground state eigenvalue of $L_+$ on $L^2_{\rm a}(0,T)$ is nonpositive and has at least one even eigenfunction.
 To show nondegeneracy, we first show that $L_+$ has exactly one negative eigenvalue.
-If $L_+\geq 0$, then by the above discussion $\lambda=0$ must be the ground state eigenvalue for $L_+$ on the even sector, and hence there exists a $\psi\in L^2_{\rm a,even}(0,T)$ with $\psi(x)>0$ on $(-T/2,T/2)$ such that $L_+\psi=0$.
+If $L_+\geq 0$, then by the above discussion $\lambda=0$ must be the ground state eigenvalue for $L_+$ on the even subspace, and hence there exists a $\psi\in L^2_{\rm a,even}(0,T)$ with $\psi(x)>0$ on $(-T/2,T/2)$ such that $L_+\psi=0$.
 This, however, contradicts the Fredholm alternative since such a $\psi$ could not be orthogonal to the function $\phi$, which is also strictly positive on $(-T/2,T/2)$ lies in the range of $L_+$ since, differentiating \eqref{E:focusing_profile_equation} with $c=0$ with respect to $\omega$ yields

 Thus, the even ground state eigenvalue of $L_+$ must be strictly negative, establishing that $n_-(L_+)=1$ as claimed.